 All clinical trial-related issues such as study design and data analysis methods; meta-analysis; medical, ethical or legal issues; data entry, management, and computing as it relates to clinical trials; review of the results or methods of a class of trials; or scholarship in the history of clinical trials.
 Important papers illustrating applications are particularly encouraged.

-Scholarship Recipients will be notified by early December 2016.
-Three students will be designated Thomas C. Chalmers Student Scholarship Finalists and will receive registration, travel and hotel expense support in order to present their papers at the 4th International Clinical Trials Methodology Conference (ICTMC) and the 38th Annual Meeting of the Society for Clinical Trials, to be held at the Arena and Convention Center Liverpool, United Kingdom.
+Scholarship Recipients will be notified by February 2019.
+Three students will be designated Thomas C. Chalmers Student Scholarship Finalists and will receive registration, travel and hotel expense support in order to present their papers at the 40th Annual Meeting of the Society for Clinical Trials, to be held at the Sheraton New Orleans Hotel in New Orleans, LA.
 From among the three finalists, the Thomas C. Chalmers Student Scholarship Award and a $500 USD prize will be awarded to the student judged to have the best paper.
 If your submission is not chosen for this award, it will be considered by the Program Committee for oral or poster presentation.
 Please click here to visit the conference website.

 About Thomas C. Chalmers, MD

 The Thomas Chalmers Scholarship is named in honor of Dr. Thomas Chalmers, who was a founding members of the SCT, and served on the Board and as President in 1984.He also founded the SCT Student Scholarship Program, and the Annual Scholarship was named in his honor, to recognize his lifetime of service to the Society.